rafaelgeromel/machine-learning/README.md

 Note: You may run the following labs in the Google Collab (recommended).
 You will need a Google account and will need to store datasets in your own Google Drive folder.
 Do a `git pull` on the course repository first.
   https://colab.research.google.com/notebooks/welcome.ipynb

+Use the follow procedure when opening one of our course notebooks in Collab:
+- Select: NEW PYTHON 3 NOTEBOOK
+- Once the notebook opens, select EDIT, NOTEBOOK SETTINGS, and select GPU.
+You can also select Python 3 here as well.
+- Select FILE, OPEN, UPLOAD and upload your notebook.
+- For the notebooks that use the cat and dog images, you will need to upload those files to a folder on your Google Drive.

 If you want to run the lab locally, use the following steps.
 Note: Some students wiht Windows 10 have been having problems with tensorflow + keras.
 - Create a new environment
 $ conda create env -n tfkeras python==3.6